pierremrtn/neat/packages/neat/README.md

   child: ...
 )
 ```
-Neat provide a set of generator that can parse such data classes and generate useful widget with pre-filled values.
+Neat provides a set of generators that can parse such data classes and generate useful widgets with pre-filled values.
 To use a generator,
-annotate you data class with `@Neat.generate` and run the `flutter pub run build_runner build`.
+annotate your data class with `@Neat.generate` and run the `flutter pub run build_runner build`.

 _dimensions.dart_
 ```dart